luslab/oz-bulk-rnaseq/J. Gene Enrichment.md

 - GOrilla Web-based; good visualization; downloadable results (as Excel files); easily see which genes contribute to which enriched terms; results pages indicate date of last update GO database (often within the last week).
 - ToppFun - a suite of tools for human genomes that integrates a surprising array of data sources.

-### 2. Enrichment sets

-Use reporting tools to write a table of GO analysis results to a HTML file.
-Select genes of interest > run hyperGTest > make GO report

-The hypergeometric test (Fisher's test) is used to test whether genes enriched in the list of up or down regulated genes occur more often than expected by chance.

 ```r